daptablade/docs/mynewbook/Tutorials/Simple optimisation problem.md

 You can inspect the contents of the files below.

 In the `compute.py` file, we can see that the imports include the 'numpy' and 'openmdao' packages that we listed in the `requirements.txt` file.
-In addition, we import a `call_compute` function from the `component_api2.py` module that is specific to the `generic-python3-driver` API and allows the driver to execute other components.
+In addition, we import a `call_compute` function from the `component_api2.py` module that is specific to the `generic-python3-driver` API and allows the driver to execute other components (this is the main difference with the `generic-python3-comp` API!).

 The last import in the `compute.py` module (`from om_component import ...`) is specific to our component and provides a custom implementation of the openMDAO ExplicitComponent class.
 The contents of the `om_component.py` module are shown below and we will upload this as a Parameter input file in the next section.